Moringa-SDF-PTO5/post-moringa/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name](mailto:okumu.otsembo@gmail.com).
+For any questions or inquiries, please contact [Ian Okumu](mailto:okumu.otsembo@gmail.com).

 ---